parsahdy/Personal-Finance-Assistant/README.md

 # Django-FinaceManagement
-A FinanceManagement APP with Django
+Personal finace assistant and advisor with Django